Listen to this article

-You do have the option to file H1B, H4, B1/B2, or F1 change of status applications but chances are quite low for approval as there is no 60 day grace period for L1 visa workers.
+You do have the option to file H1B, H4, B1/B2, or F1 change of status applications but chances are quite low for approval as there is no 60-day grace period for L1 visa workers.

 - L1 to H4 COS – You can file H4 if your spouse is on an active H1B visa currently.

 - L1 to B1/B2 – You can file a business or visitor visa while staying in the US but you will not be able to work until you have any other option or your L1 job gets restored in the future.
-You will need to file B1/B2 to L1 COS if you get the job back in the future indeed.
+You will need to file B1/B2 to L1 COS if you get the job back in the future.
 The maximum time you will be able to stay in the US with B1/B2 is 6 months.

-- L1 to F1 (Good option): You can file an F1 study visa and keep staying in the US and study.
+- L1 to F1 (Good option): You can file an F1 study visa and keep staying in the US and studying.
 It may prove quite expensive with the university fee but you will get time to wait for economic turmoil to get over and file L1 COS again.

 If you get a pre-notice from your employer for an imminent firing, your best option would be to file the change of status immediately before your last day at work.